tedserbinski/www-jekyll/about.markdown

 ---
 layout: page
 pageid: about
-title: "The Midwestern VC"
+title: "The Detroit VC"
 description: "Ted Serbinski is a Partner at Detroit Venture Partners.
-He's an entrepreneur and open source hacker rebuilding Detroit."
+He's an entrepreneur and open source hacker rebuilding Detroit and the Midwest."
 ---

 <h3>Hi, I'm Ted Serbinski</h3>